ohmrun/stx_fail/README.md

 `INTERNAL` -> Fatal errors meant to report to the user/developer
 `EXTERNAL` -> To pattern match from supersystems

-While we use `haxe.Exception` internal, construction is lazy because exceptions are heavy to build due to creating stack information.
+While we use `haxe.Exception` internally, construction is lazy because exceptions are heavy to build due to needing stack information.

 For this reason, and some subclassing wrinkles `stx.fail.Error.ErrorApi` is outside of the class hierarchy of `haxe.Exception`